-This IAL Chemistry blog covers in depth the basic to advanced concepts about REDOX.
-Such as What is REDOX, Oxidation, Reduction, Oxidation Number, how to balance Half equations to form a complete ionic reaction etc. So keep reading this blog and be enlightened about REDOX reactions!
+In this IAL Chemistry blog, we are going to go through the basic to advanced concepts about REDOX.
+Concepts such as: what is REDOX, Oxidation, Reduction, Oxidation Number, how to balance Half equations to form a complete ionic reaction, etc. So let’s dive into this fun blog and learn more about REDOX reactions!

 What is REDOX?